 Many businesses are embracing the rise of big data, with studies showing that some organizations plan to double investments in their data storage, data mining, and infrastructure year-over-year.
 However, information from said data is only a powerful business tool if it’s combined with actionable and progressive insights.
 Enter—predictive and prescriptive analytics.

-Together, predictive and prescriptive analytics can support optimal business growth.
+Together, both analytics methods are a major element in B2B predictive marketing, and when done properly, can support optimal business growth.
 In this article, we’ll look at the differences between prescriptive vs predictive analytics, the benefits and challenges of both, and how they can inform your business’s decisions and support data-driven strategies.

 What Is Predictive Analytics?